stanlee321/driver-cellphone-usage-detection/README.md

 This uses a modified version of ssd_mobilenetv2 trained on Kitti dataset for car and pedestrian detection.

+The Sort tracking algorithm expects inputs from detection in the format:

+`dets - a numpy array of detections in the format [[x,y,w,h,score],[x,y,w,h,score],...]`

 # Get started

 run